 Asking the right questions going into the analytics process can help organizations to identify valuable data sets that would otherwise remain worthless.
 For example, questions regarding how to improve the user experience of a product or service would help organizations recognize the value of analyzing social media sentiment data to gain a better understanding of customer satisfaction levels.

 3. Get proactive with customer retention: Thanks to the Internet, and the proliferation of mobile devices, today’s customers are informed and empowered like never before.
 They are also more prone to jump ship when a business fails to meet their high expectations—making customer retention more important than ever.
 According to Bain and Co., a 5 percent increase in customer retention can increase a company’s profitability by 75 percent.
 And Gartner Group statistics show that 80 percent of a company’s future revenue will come from just 20 percent of its existing customers.

 In the past organizations took a reactive approach to customer churn, relying on a narrow set of data points to determine how to better serve customers the next time around.
 But this approach did little to curb customer attrition.
-In today’s era of big data, organizations can take a proactive approach to reducing churn.
+In today’s era of big data, organizations can take a proactive approach to reduce churn.
 Armed with more intelligent tools and data science, organizations can leverage deep and rich combinations of data to gain real-time insights on when and why customers are likely to churn and what steps they can take to prevent it before it happens.

 4. Increase marketing ROI: Big Data has ushered in the era of data-driven marketing.
 Today’s marketers have access to massive volumes of data, streaming in from a variety of channels.
 Much of this data is rich with raw customer information brimming with valuable insights marketers can act upon to create more personalized, relevant, and effective campaigns.
 And while many of these insights are hidden deep within the data, marketers now have the big data analytics tools they need to bring them to light.